2020–21 Liga Nacional de Guatemala

-The 2020–21 Liga Nacional de Guatemala was the 23rd season of the Liga Nacional de Guatemala, the top football league in Guatemala, in which the Apertura and Clausura season is used.
-The season began in August 2020 and ended in May 2021.
+The 2020–21 Liga Nacional de Guatemala was the 68th professional season of the top-flight football league in Guatemala.
+The season was divided into two championships—the 2020 Apertura and the 2021 Clausura—each in an identical format and each contested by the same 12 teams.

 Teams

 Promotion and relegation (pre-season)

 A total of 12 teams will contest the league, including 10 sides from the 2019–20 Liga Nacional and 2 promoted from the 2019–20 Primera División.